Zuehlke/machines-code-people/articles/meet-users.md

 * Fine-tuning the product as a result of a story will also require changes being made to things that are already done and ready.

-* Let users use the system once a user story once has been implemented.
+* Let users use the system once a user story has been implemented.
 Provide a test system so you can measure parameters and obtain feedback.

 * Setup a simple usability lab if you need to optimise specific aspects.
 Users can work undisturbed here and video recordings allow you to analyse the details of the interaction.